Tax changes weaken case for new Pfizer bid, says AstraZeneca CEO

 “It sends a very strong signal that the tax inversion risk is serious and has turned into a reality.
 It has cost AbbVie a lot of money and it has cost Shire a lot of distraction,” he said.

-Soriot declined to comment on whether he might be interested in moving to French drugmaker Sanofi (SASY.PA), which sacked its CEO last week.
+Soriot declined to comment on whether he might be interested in moving to French drugmaker Sanofi, which sacked its CEO last week.
 Many industry observers expect Sanofi’s board to look for a Frenchman to take over.
 However, Soriot, who is a French citizen, said he saw himself as Australian, since his family was based there.
+(Reporting by Ben Hirschler; editing by Kate Holton)